Dr-Passmore/hobby-blog/blog/2024-04-21-Steam-Game-Recommendation.md

 CARRION is a reverse horror game in which you assume the role of an amorphous creature of unknown origins, stalking and consuming those that imprisoned you.
 ```

 I would describe `Carrion` as a puzzle game with theme of playing as the monster.
 Essentially, feels like a cross between `The Thing` and `The Blob`.
-Therefore, very unlikely to be recommended by either the completed games or most played games recommenders due to the description not reflecting the gameplay genre.
+Therefore, very unlikely to be recommended by either the completed games or most played games recommenders due to the description not reflecting the gameplay genre, and providing very few words for the similarity score.

-The random selection does provide the advantage of being able to select gems that would not be selected from the detailed descriptions, but it also carries the risk of selecting an awful game.
+The random selection of unplayed does provide the advantage of being able to select gems that would not be selected from the detailed descriptions, but it also carries the risk of selecting an awful game.
+Unfortunately, with the nature of bundle deals from Humble Bundle there is likely quite a decent number of terrible games that have never been played.

 ## Conclusion